-'''

-/ Example 2

 enum day today = wednesday;

-'''

 In Example 2, a value from the set defined in Example 1 is assigned to the variable today.
 Note that the name of the enumeration constant is used to assign the value.
-Since the day enumeration type was previously declared, only the enumeration tag is necessary.
+Since the day enumeration type was previously declared, only the enumeration tag is necessary in this declaration.